carlini/yet-another-applied-llm-benchmark/README.md

 No you probably don't.
 At least, you probably don't if you're trying to compare why your new model is better or something.
-This is not meant to be something for academic papers.
+This is not meant to be something for academic papers and only evaluates a very specific set of capabilities.
+For all the reasons mentioned earlier I don't think this benchmark will accurately capture what academic people should care about for their models.
+Good for "useful for me?": yes.
+Good for "is my model better?": I don't think so.
 But I've now had at least a few people ask me about this who appear unswayed by the above argument.

 So here's my answer: if you want to user this in a paper, then link to this github project AND INCLUDE THE GIT COMMIT HASH YOU USED.
 I make NO GUARANTEES that I won't just arbitrarily edit test cases without warning.
 In fact, it's already happened in #1!
 And #3!
+And #6.
-So if you want your paper to be at all scientific make sure to include the git commit hash.
+So if you want your paper
+to be at all scientific make sure to include the git commit hash.